-Vilar-Compte D,de-la-Rosa-Martinez D,Ponce de León S, Vaccination Status and Other Preventive Measures in Medical School.
+Vilar-Compte D,de-la-Rosa-Martinez D,Ponce de León S, Vaccination Status and Other Preventive Measures in Medical Schools.
 Big Needs and Opportunities.
 Archives of medical research.
-2018 Sep 5 [PubMed PMID: 30195701]
+2018 May [PubMed PMID: 30195701]

 Joukar F,Mansour-Ghanaei F,Naghipour M,Asgharnezhad M, Needlestick Injuries among Healthcare Workers: Why They Do Not Report their Incidence?
 Iranian journal of nursing and midwifery research.
 2018 Sep-Oct [PubMed PMID: 30186344]

 Oche OM,Umar AS,Gana GJ,Okafoagu NC,Oladigbolu RA, Determinants of appropriate knowledge on human immunodeficiency virus postexposure prophylaxis among professional health-care workers in Sokoto, Nigeria.
 Journal of family medicine and primary care.
 2018 Mar-Apr [PubMed PMID: 30090775]

 Pereira MC,Mello FW,Ribeiro DM,Porporatti AL,da Costa S Junior,Flores-Mir C,Gianoni Capenakas S,Dutra KL, Prevalence of reported percutaneous injuries on dentists: A meta-analysis.
 Journal of dentistry.
 2018 Sep [PubMed PMID: 29959061]